mdyakov/XploreBackend/README.md

 Structure of the project's folders:

--   ProEP_API - main project folder, from where you define settings of the project.
+-   xplore_api - main project folder, from where you define settings of the project.

--   users_API - first API folder, related to users.
-Responsible for REST of users and authentication.
+-   users_api - responsible for REST of users and authentication.

+    games_api - responsible for REST of games.

 -   *manage*.*py* - command file responsible for compiling and running the project, creating apps, and other functionality.